MarvinTchio/Playgon/README.md

 shared amongst top 70% of competitors or more to buffer player's managed risk.
 Opensource contributors\
 will be rewarded from exchange fees when gammers cash out their holdings.

-## Playgon Anti-Social With Flow

-Playgon Anti-Social Flow is Playgon FLow's social network.
-The Anti-scoial Flow's are usually grapically designed results of game winners and Non-Fungible Tokens(NFTs) from players within the ecosystem.

 ## Playgon Flow

 Playgon Flow is an Open Source, decentralized, skilled and  fair based game engagement ecosystem where the player with the best Flow wins most of the crypto stake.\